 Can you help my spouse to find work?

-If the spouse is working in the healthcare sector we can help with contacts and to lay out the possibilities.
+If the spouse is working as a doctor, nurse or dentist we can help with contacts and lay out the possibilities.
 In other cases, we will help you with contacts with the public employment service.
 You must be realistic when estimating the time it will take for your partner to find work in Scandinavia, depending on their profession.
 In some professions, it will mean starting all over again.

 Will I get help to apply for medical degrees and with other practical issues?